 - Student loan interest deduction.
 Generally, personal interest you pay, other than certain mortgage interest, is not deductible.
 However, you may be able to deduct interest paid on a qualified student loan during the year.
 It can reduce the amount of your income subject to tax by up to $2500, even if you don’t itemize deductions.

 These education benefits are subject to income limitations, and may be reduced or eliminated depending upon your income.
 For more information, visit the Tax Benefits for Education Information Center at IRS.gov or check out Publication 970, Tax Benefits for Education.

-Click the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+The latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.